Quantum analysis of the recent cosmological bounce in the comoving Hubble length: Inner product and probability measure

 \section{Inner product and probability measure}

-Usually, the inner product and probability measure are inferred from the requirement of unitarity, i.e., time-independence of the inner product, which in turn follows from a conserved current (see, e.g.,~\cite{vil-rev,vil-PRD}).
-As explained in Ref.~\cite{JoaoPaper}, in mono-fluid situations this leaves us with three equivalent definitions, which we first review.
+Usually, the inner product and probability measure are inferred from the requirement of unitarity, i.e., the time independence of the inner product, which in turn follows from a conserved current (see, e.g.,~\cite{vil-rev,vil-PRD}).
+As explained in Ref.~\cite{JoaoPaper}, in monofluid situations this leaves us with three equivalent definitions, which we first review.